mattrondel/AZ-104/README.md

     on failing the exam "Don't rush it.
 Don't force yourself to retake it in two weeks.
 Take your time."

-Reddit posts containing detailed stuff to study in both the psot and through comments
+Reddit posts containing detailed stuff to study in both the post comments:

     https://www.reddit.com/r/AzureCertification/comments/16xxcna/passed_104_with_927/